c0stya/trre/README.md

 ## Precedence

-Below is the table of precedence (priority) of the `trre` operators:
+Below is the table of precedence (priority) of the `trre` operators from high to low:

 |-----------------------------------|----------------------|
 | Escaped characters                | \\                   |
 | Bracket expression                | []                   |